igo3r/MIT4.0/README.md

    ![Swagger Service Registry](/images/swaggersr.png)

 8. Now it should similar to the pictures below.
 The Systems should be registered in Table *system_* (first picture) and the Services in Table *service_registry* (second picture).
 At this stage C1 and C2 are not able to communicate with each other.
+This entrys are created after starting the systems.

 ![Table system_](/images/tablesystemUC3.PNG)